 Who Should Take Letrozole?

-How Does Letrozole Work for Fertility?
+How Does Letrozole Work?

-How to Take Letrozole for Fertility
+How to Take Letrozole for Treating Infertility

-What Is the Success Rate of Fertility with Letrozole?
+What Is the Success Rate of Fertility With Letrozole?

-Risks and Side Effects of Taking Letrozole for Infertility Treatment
+Risks and Side Effects of Taking Letrozole for Infertility

 - The alternative to letrozole is clomiphene.
-However, the side effects of the drug range from mood fluctuations to a substantial impact on the lining of the uterus and on the mucus covering the cervix.
+However, the side effects of the drug range from mood fluctuations to a substantial impact on the lining of the uterus and on the mucous covering the cervix.
 While letrozole does not cause such effects, it does tend to cause leg cramps in some women.
 Thankfully, the cramps and headaches subside once the course is completed.

 Also Read: Fertility Drugs for Women